Synonyms: Hatsune Mix

 Jan 24, 2010

-- Miku is the stupid, but cute one.
+- Miku is a moron, but a cute one.

 Dec 12, 2010